MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 - The accounts must have RequireTTY disabled as a default parameter.
 - The accounts must be configured to elevate with NOPASSWD.
 - The accounts must have the "lecture" that typically is shown when logging in, and when elevating using sudo, disabled.

+These templates specify the commands that allow the specified RunAs Accounts to execute tasks that require elevated permissions such as:

+- Installing the agent
+- Upgrading the agent
+- Uninstalling the agent
+- Monitoring system logs
+- Restarting the agent services
+- Facilitating the creation of authentication certificates

 Refer to the [Supported UNIX and Linux operating system versions](plan-supported-crossplat-os.md) page for supported distributions.